-Thus, anything of value received from a lobbyist principal as defined in Section 2-17-10(14) is to be reported on the Statement of Economic Interests.
+Thus, anything of value received from a lobbyist principal as defined in S.C.
+Code § 2-17-10(14) (1976, as amended) is to be reported on the Statement of Economic Interests.

-Further, Section 8-13-710(B) provides:
+Further, S.C.
+Code §8-13-710(B) provides:

-(B) A public official, public member, or public employee required to file a statement of economic interests under Section 8-13-1110 who receives, accepts, or takes, directly or indirectly, from a person, anything of value worth twenty-five dollars or more in a day and anything of value worth two hundred dollars or more in the aggregate in a calendar year must report on his statement of economic interests pursuant to Section 8-13-1120 the thing of value from:

-a person, if there is reason to believe the donor would not give the thing of value but for the public official's, public member's or public employee's office or position; a person, or from an officer or director of a person, if the public official, public member, or public employee has reason to believe the person:

-(a) has or is seeking to obtain contractual or other business or financial relationships with the public official's, public member's, or public employee's governmental entity;

-(b) conducts operations or activities which are regulated by the public official's, public member's, or public employee's governmental entity.
+- (B) A public official, public member, or public employee required to file a statement of economic interests under Section 8-13-1110 who receives, accepts, or takes, directly or indirectly, from a person, anything of value worth twenty-five dollars or more in a day and anything of value worth two hundred dollars or more in the aggregate in a calendar year must report on his statement of economic interests pursuant to Section 8-13-1120 the thing of value from: - (1) a person, if there is reason to believe the donor would not give the thing of value but for the public official's, public member's or public employee's office or position; - (2) a person, or from an officer or director of a person, if the public official, public member, or public employee has reason to believe the person: - (a) has or is seeking to obtain contractual or other business or financial relationships with the public official's, public member's, or public employee's governmental entity; - (b) conducts operations or activities which are regulated by the public official's, public member's, or public employee's governmental entity. - (c) Nothing in this section requires a public official, public member, or public employee to report a gift from a parent, grandparent, or relative to a child, grandchild, or other immediate family member for love and affection.

-This section requires disclosure of anything of value worth \$25 or more in a day or \$200 in the aggregate in a calendar year if the gift is from a person who is giving the thing of value because of the officeholder's position, someone who is a potential contractor or someone whose activities are regulated by the officeholder's agency.
+This section requires disclosure of anything of value worth \$25 or more in a day or \$200 in the aggregate in a calendar year if the gift is from a person who is giving the thing of value because of the officeholder's position, someone who is a potential contractor, or someone whose activities are regulated by the officeholder's agency.

-Those persons required to file a Statement of Economic Interests are required by Section 8-13-710 (A) to report anything of value received from a lobbyist principal.
+Those persons required to file a Statement of Economic Interests are required by S.C.
+Code § 8-13-710(A) to report anything of value received from a lobbyist principal.
 Anything of value worth more than \$25 in a day or \$200 in a calendar year is to be disclosed if the thing is received from a donor where there is reason to believe the donor would not give it except for the person's public position, or if the donor is either regulated by the recipient's agency or is seeking a business relationship with that agency.